kubevault/kubevault/docs/concepts/secret-engine-crds/secret-access-request.md

 A `SecretAccessRequest` can be created under various `roleRef` e.g: `AWSRole`, `GCPRole`, `ElasticsearchRole`, `MongoDBRole`, etc. A `SecretAccessRequest` has three different phases e.g:
 `WaitingForApproval`, `Approved`, `Denied`.
 If `SecretAccessRequest` is approved, then the KubeVault operator will issue credentials and create Kubernetes secret containing credentials.
 The secret name will be specified in `status.secret.name` field.

+Once a `SecretAccessRequest` phase is `Approved`, it can't be `Denied`.
+A `Denied` phase will automatically change to `WaitingForApproval` phase if any changes in `SecretAccessRequest.spec` is made by the user.

 ![SecretAccessRequest CRD](/docs/images/concepts/database_accesskey_request.svg)